delputnam/parser/README.md

 	fmt.Printf("myType: %v\n", data)
 }

-// MyHandler decodes "myType" input into a go map[string]interface{}
+// MyHandler is a custom parser that decodes "myType" input into a go map[string]interface{}
 // "myType" is just a list of keys and values separated by a tilde (~)
 // This is only to demonstrate the use of p.Handle().
 Don't use this code. func MyHandler(input string) (map[string]interface{}, error) {